knee-cola/websocket-basics/README.md

 Each message the WebSocket server receives from a client is sent sent to all other connected (the client which sent the message does not receive it).

-# How to run it:
+# How to run it
-Open a bash terminal and run `npm start`.
+Open a bash terminal and run `npm start` (make sure to install all the dependecnies by running `npm i`)

 In your browser visit address http://localhost:8080